I volunteer to stand before the Reich Commission

 Side Note: I never lose arguments with lawyers.

 P. S. The smarter among you will realize that this post is a major work unto itself.
 If you take the links, and the links within links, etc, you are bound to discover that this little scrap of writing is actually a high-tech hyperlinked Proustian autobiography, resonating at numerous levels across the Internet.
-If you’re meticulous, you might also stumble on the mother lodes of the original Boomer Bible Website (wait for it to load from Wayback Machine), A Deerhound Diary and Instapunk Rules, where all the rules of writing change or go away altogether.
+If you’re meticulous, you might also stumble on the mother lodes of the original Boomer Bible Website (wait for it to load from Wayback Machine), A Deerhound Diary and Instapunk Rules (blow though the two spurious warning screens; it’s only a glitch and you won’t have to do it more than once) where all the rules of writing change or go away altogether.
+Not to mention dueling with you pigs for more than 10 years on Facebook.
 Welcome to my world.
-And I welcome Reich to mine, because I know he can’t swim in my ocean.
+And I welcome Reich to mine, because I know he can’t swim in my lake…

 So if they come and take me away for good, this will be a good place to start remembering me on the sly.